aramis-lab/clinica/docs/IO.md

      Understanding this, you can now center any modality you want!
 If your files are named following this pattern : `sub-X_ses-Y_magnitude1.nii.gz`, specify the modality as follows:`--modality "magnitude1"`.

-- `OUTPUT_BIDS_DIRECTORY` is the output path to the new version of your BIDS dataset, with faulty NIfTI centered.
-This folder can be empty or nonexistent.

-Optional arguments:

-- `--modality` is a parameter that defines which modalities are converted.
 - `--center_all_files` is an option that forces Clinica to center all the files of the modalities selected with the `--modality` flag.

 !!! note